Alagesan-Sushmitha/SQL-Practice/SQLBasicConcepts.md

 #### combination of 2 tables

 ''' sql
-select p.firstName, p.lastName, a.city,a.state from Person P left join Address A on p.personId = a.personId
+select p.firstName, p.lastName, a.city,a.state from Person P left join Address A on p.personId = a.personId;